BITS Pilani: BOSM

 BOSM (BITS-Pilani Open Sports Meet) is the annual sports competition at the Pilani campus.
 BITS-Pilani invites colleges throughout India to participate in events including carrom board, hockey, cricket, basketball, football, volleyball, track and field, badminton, tennis, table tennis, squash and weightlifting.
 Since its 2010 silver jubilee (25th) anniversary, BOSM has invited a team from Moratuwa University in Sri Lanka.

 APOGEE

 APOGEE (A Professions Oriented Gathering over Educational Experiences) is an international annual technical festival at the Pilani campus.
 Since its inception in 1983, APOGEE has hosted students and researchers from across the country.
 The guest lecture series of the fest, Think Again Conclave has received eminent speakers in the past which include A.P.J.
 Abdul Kalam, Richard Stallman, Jimmy Wales, Kailash Satyarthi, Walter Lewin and A. S. Kiran Kumar.
 Other events include the Paper Presentation Event, which is one of the oldest research paper presentation platforms in the country, and Project Presentation, which exhibits over 550 projects in various fields of science and engineering.

 Spark

 BITS Spark programme was launched in 2012.
 The programme promotes entrepreneurship courses and workshops, offers mentorship, and provides angel funds.

-Alumni

-The BITS Alumni Association is an international organisation with chapters throughout the world, connecting alumni in networking, social events and fundraising.